 The Central Bank of Ireland is the competent authority in Ireland for the authorisation of Investment Firms.

-Each potential applicant must consider whether its proposed business model:
+Each potential applicant for authorisation must consider whether its proposed business model:

-- requires authorisation pursuant to the legislation (including meeting the definition of ‘investment firm’);
+- requires authorisation pursuant to the MiFID Regulations;

 - is capable of complying with, and adhering to, the requirements that must be satisfied on an ongoing basis.

-The Central Bank welcomes applications where the proposed investment firm (‘applicant’) can meet the legislative requirements relating to investment firms and all other, current, published requirements (including the recommendations and guidance issued by the European Securities and Markets Authority (‘ESMA’) and consultation papers and all new requirements issued by the Central Bank).
+The Central Bank welcomes applications where the proposed investment firm (‘applicant’) can meet the legislative requirements relating to investment firms and all other, current, published requirements (including the recommendations and guidance issued by the European Banking Authority ('EBA') and European Securities and Markets Authority (‘ESMA’) which are available on their websites and all new requirements issued by the Central Bank).
 Firms are advised to seek legal advice if in any doubt about their scope or application.

 MiFID Guidance Note

 Operation of a Multilateral Trading Facility (MTF)